freddysongg/freddysongg/README.md

 ## About Me

-Building what's next in AI and fullstack.
-Feel free to explore and connect with me!
+Building what's next in AI!

 ## Currently Working On..

-Deep Learning & GenAI @ USC FORTIS Lab under Professor Yue Zhao
+Exploring model efficiency and rigorous evaluation, with work spanning transformers and computational biology.

 Feel free to explore my projects and connect with me.
 Let's collaborate and create something amazing together!